Janitorial Authority

 What Is Included

-The directory covers commercial and institutional cleaning service providers operating within the United States.
+The provider network covers commercial and institutional cleaning service providers operating within the United States.
 Residential cleaning companies are excluded.
 The following facility-type categories are indexed:

 Providers operating in green or low-toxicity cleaning segments are tagged separately and cross-referenced with the green janitorial services category.
 Disinfection-focused providers — particularly those serving healthcare and food-contact environments — are indexed under janitorial disinfection services.

-The directory does not include staffing agencies, janitorial supply distributors, or equipment rental companies.
-Those categories are addressed in the janitorial cleaning products and supplies and janitorial equipment types and uses reference pages, which exist outside the listings index.
+The provider network does not include staffing agencies, janitorial supply distributors, or equipment rental companies.
+Those categories are addressed in the janitorial cleaning products and supplies and janitorial equipment types and uses reference pages, which exist outside the providers index.